 Tech accessories are a great employee incentive–from headphones to car phone chargers and anything in between.
 And you can personalize the accessories with the company logo and branding or even an employee’s own name.

 Get all of your employees out of the office to enjoy activities and games so that you can build a strong culture and also have everyone get to know one another a bit better.
-Choose activities that are accessible for everyone.
+Choose activities that are accessible to everyone.

 Bring Your Pet To Work

 Like we already mentioned, dogs help relieve stress so why not let your employees bring their own four-legged best friend to the office?!
 It’s fun and your employees will appreciate the chance to bring along their best friend.

 Either let everyone sign up to various charities they can volunteer at or let the departments choose.
 It is a great way to get everyone out of the office and to give back to the community.
 Plus, it can help boost the community’s image of how they view the company.

 If it is possible, gift your employees a special parking spot for a week or even a month.

 Show your employees you care by taking the time to write them a personalized note.
 Thank them for all their hard work or congratulate them on achieving their KPIs or even on a personal note.
 Personal notes could be congratulating the employee on their engagement or purchase of a house.
 The note can be about whatever you want; it’s the thought that your employees will appreciate it.

 We all know that breakfast is the most important meal of the day so arrange for a morning filled with donuts, hot coffee, pancakes, egg sandwiches, and so on.

 Dedicate one of the meeting rooms for a special nap time where employees can sign up for a 20-minute slot.
 That’s probably one of the best employee incentives we’re ever heard of!